PDF version of 2017 Legislative Agenda

 ACRL’s annual Legislative Agenda lists objectives for legislative action at the national level on issues that affect the welfare of academic and research libraries.
-This document is issued each spring, prior to National Library Legislative Day, and focuses on issues that the U.S. Congress has recently taken, or will likely take, action on in the year ahead.
+This document is issued each spring, prior to National Library Legislative Day, and focuses on issues that the U.S. Congress has recently taken action on, or will act on in the year ahead.
 ACRL is active in advocating for policy and legislation through the ALA Washington Office, as well as through coalition work with groups such as the Open Access Working Group and the Library Copyright Alliance (LCA).
-The following list is in priority order and includes the most important issues upon which ACRL will focus in 2016:
+The following list is in priority order and includes the issues upon which ACRL will focus in 2017:

 Links to more information